kevinspies/MealAdvisor/README.md

 # Create React Express App

+# Kevin's Daily Health App

+I'm making this app because it is something that would be very valuable to me.
+I Like just a couple restaurants, bibibop and cava namely.
+I like to watch my calories and stay healthy.
+I also don't like to order the same thing every time I eat.
+So in essence this app aims, as a starter goal, to give me semi random orders at these locations.
+It intends to be full MERN stack, saving and authenticating users through a Mongo Database, recieving requests through express, react as a responsive front end, and node.js.

 ## About This Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.